OWASP/www-chapter-jacksonville/index.md

 June 14, 2021 - Mic Whitehorn-Gillam - Run what you brung": An intro to app testing with only the browser. [video link](https://youtu.be/xyjcGIIItGA)

-July 12, 2021 - Jennifer Shannon - Exploring Exploit Kits - Exploring exploit kits through PCAPS
+July 12, 2021 - Jennifer Shannon - Exploring Exploit Kits - Exploring exploit kits through PCAPS. [video link](https://youtu.be/iZ68r20H_L0)

 August 9, 2021 - Meeting Canceled